-For the past two and a half years, Craig Cardiff has been passing around a Book of Truths during his shows and asking his fans to share something truthful in it — a story, a confession, a hope, a secret.
+For the past few years, Craig Cardiff has been passing around a Book of Truths during his shows and asking his fans to share something truthful in it — a story, a confession, a hope, a secret.
 The book gives fans a chance to write down something they might be too afraid to say out loud, and it gives Cardiff an opportunity to connect with the people who come to his shows.

 Those entries aren’t always easy to read.
 The stories can be heartbreaking, and they can leave Cardiff wanting to do something, to find the person who wrote in his book and tell them to hold on for tomorrow, that things will be OK.

 Cardiff’s most recent album, Love Is Louder (Than All This Noise) Part 1 & 2, has turned into a response to those stories.
 This double album, released November 19, 2013, offers 21 tracks that are connected by an underlying sense that there are better days to come.

 “I didn’t realize it at first, but this collection of songs is just really to help people be OK and to let them know to just wait until tomorrow, stay here and push on through,” says Cardiff.
 “Every song has that kernel of hope and joy, even if it’s not apparent at first.”

 The Arnprior, Ontario-based folk singer worked with producers Ben Leggett (Faraway Neighbours, Ben Hermann) and Andre Wahl (Hawksley Workman, Luke Doucet) to record an album that is quite different than anything Cardiff has released before.
 Love Is Louder (Than All This Noise) is one-part boisterous group sing-along, one-part gentle lullaby.